karamazov85/pebblebeach/src/content/to-my-suitcase.md

 I didn’t take United’s replacement offer.
 Without you, I could carry on no longer
-– my own shell in shambles, my load ever so sore.
+– my own shell a shambles, my load ever so sore.

 What do they call this in your language, Dear?
 This <em>hard-shell resolve</em>, this <em>stiff upper zip</em>?